Learn about your study options at Narrabeen

 SMBC’s academic curriculum is founded on, and saturated in, the Bible - the inspired word of God.
 Study at SMBC will give you a deep and systematic understanding of the Bible, its theology and its application to all aspects of life.

 SMBC is interdenominational – lecturers, staff and students represent various denominational allegiances.
 There is mutual respect and understanding for differing viewpoints whilst holding to the heart of the gospel message.
-This, along with our international ‘flavour’, provides a diverse and healthy environment to study in.
+This, along with our international ‘flavour’, provides a diverse and healthy community to study in.

 See What We Believe and Faculty